Patrol info for U-473

 3 May 1944

-While attacking the convoy CU-22, the boat torpedoed the escorting USS Donnell and dived to 180 meters to escape the counter-attack of the other escorts.
-34 depth charges were dropped that only slightly damaged the boat.
+While attacking convoy CU 22, the boat torpedoed the escorting USS Donnell and dived to 180m (590 ft) to escape the counter-attack from the other escorts.
+Despite 34 depth charges being dropped, U-473 suffered only minor damage.

 About this data